 As an example, consider a hand with a $2-(2,2)$ topology, with two fingers and soft finger joints at the fingertip.
 Figure \ref{fig:222} shows the graph and kinematic sketch of the $1-(4,4)$ hand.
 This hand has two revolute joints at the wrist and two revolute joints at each of the two fingers.

 This topology is solvable for a total of $m=5$ precision positions.
 Define a task with $m_p=3$, with one position having two specified twists each ($m_v=2$), and the rest of positions having no specified velocities.
 If this is a task in which both fingers contact an object, and assuming a general grasp, the $2-(2,2)$ hand has 4 degrees of freedom according to the general mobility formula.
-Two of them corresponds to the wrist rotations, while the other two are in-hand degrees of freedom.
-This allows us to include in the task the ability of the fingers to be compatible with a contact constraint at a given position.
+Two of them correspond to the wrist rotations, while the other two are in-hand degrees of freedom.
+This allows us to include the ability of the fingers to be compatible with a contact constraint at a given position in the task.

 It is possible to state the synthesis problem with as many velocities as desired, as long as they are compatible with the conditions in Eqs. (\ref{eq:mob}) and (\ref{eq:position}).